Greek leader seeks party backing as EU warns on cash deal hopes

 "What has been submitted is not sufficient to move the process forward," said one EU official.
 Another said it was "not sufficient and not acceptable to member states".

+But the situation remained fluid and Dijsselbloem said it was not even certain Tsipras would meet Merkel and Hollande, although all three are due to be in Brussels on Wednesday.

-Only last week, Tsipras denounced as absurd the creditors' most recent cash-for-reform offer, but on Tuesday he offered hope the talks would succeed.
+Only last week, Tsipras dismissed as absurd the creditors' most recent cash-for-reform offer, but on Tuesday he offered hope the talks would succeed.

 "I think we're very close to an agreement on the primary surplus for the next few years," he told Italy's Corriere della Sera newspaper.
 "There just needs to be a positive attitude on alternative proposals to cuts to pensions or the imposition of recessionary measures."